-This has brought in new insights capabilities from the likes of Textio, a machine learning system that scans job postings and highlights words that might put off diverse candidates, but the Bloomberg tends to avoid acquiring the startups it supports.
+This has brought in new capabilities from the likes of Textio, a machine learning system that scans job postings and highlights words that might put off diverse candidates, but Bloomberg tends to avoid acquiring the startups it supports.

 "Bloomberg is not really a company that goes and buys a lot of companies," says Edwards.
 "We have in the past.
 We've done some big deals, but we don't acquire a lot of tech companies.
 We're organically growing, but we have used some of their startups that they have pointed us to, and used them as vendors.
 We've seen some really good talent from those."

 Bloomberg is a very different organisation to the one founded in 1981 but the company's biggest source of revenue remains the iconic Terminal that it launched in its first year.

 In his 15 years at Bloomberg, Edwards has witnessed the system incorporate biometric security, mobile access, geospatial mapping, social media data, and an endless array of new analytics techniques.

 The constant addition of new capabilities helps the Terminal keep up with the emerging competition from cheaper, specialist alternatives.

 "The mission is to keep adding value," says Edwards.
 "The Terminal that would have existed five years ago is not worth the money that companies are spending now for it.
 We constantly have to add value.
 Five years from now, it's going to be very different."